 Sweet Potato Stew

-This full-meal big bowl comes together very quickly and is packed with protein, slow-release complex carbohydrates and anti-oxidants.
-This is one of my favourite meals after a run or hike.
+This is one of my favourite meals after a run or hike, it comes together very quickly and is packed with protein, slow-release complex carbohydrates and anti-oxidants.
 To create an even heartier meal, you could add 1-2 diced red peppers and ladle the finished stew over cooked brown rice or quinoa.
-Substituting water or broth for the olive oil traditionally used to soften the onion, garlic and ginger, keeps this super heart-healthy.
+Substituting water or broth for the olive oil traditionally used to soften the onion, garlic and ginger, keeps this bowl low in fat.
 Enjoy!